Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Just like the method to dry them I washed them off really well.
 I cut them the same way as the drying method.
 I cut them into slices and blanched them for 3 minutes in hot water.
+(Blanching is boiling them in hot water for a set amount of time.)
 After I took them out I put them into the strainer to cool and drain.
 Then I put them into freezer bags and put them into the freezer.
 These will be really good to eat when the carrots in the refrigerator are gone.

 I also froze some of the baby carrots.
 I cut the tops and bottoms off of them.
 I blanched them for the 3 minutes and put them into the strainer.
 Then I put them on a cookie sheet and froze them.
-After they are frozen I put them in a gallon freezer bag.
-These will be nice also and they won’t all be stuck together because they were frozen separately before I put them into the bags.
+After they were frozen I put them in a gallon freezer bag.
+These will be nice to use and they won’t be stuck together because they were frozen separately before I put them into the bags.

 *Fourth Method: Juicing

 I like to drink a smoothie for my breakfast or lunch.
 I wanted some juice to put into my smoothie.
 Last year I froze my carrot juice in ice-cube trays.
 This worked fairly well but took quite a while because I didn’t have a lot of trays.
 Also, I had some of the cubes stick together.

 This year I had so many carrots I decided I would try a different method.
 I had done this with onions and it worked pretty well, so I decided to try it with carrots.
 I washed the carrots well, cut the ends off of them and then I ran them thru the juicer.
 The juice goes one way and the pulp goes the other.

 I took the juice and put it into freezer bags, zipped them tight, and laid them down flat in a pan so they would freeze and be easy to store, in stacks, in the freezer.
 I made sure I didn’t fill the bags too full.
 This way when the carrot juice freezes it is thin and I can break pieces off as I need them.